Our Events

 BSPMR Conference 2025

-12th National Conference of Bangladesh Society of Physical Medicine and Rehabilitation—BSPMRCON 2025.
+12th National Scientific Conference of Bangladesh Society of Physical Medicine and Rehabilitation—BSPMRCON 2025.
 Theme: Advancing Physiatry in the aftermath of 2024 Bangladesh Revolution

 Shaheed Abu Sayeed Convention Hall, BMU, Shahbag, Dhaka